 Notes

 - Yukon gold potatoes work best for this dish because they are waxy and hold their shape.
-For a softer texture, boil them a few minutes longer.
+For softer, creamier potato salad, use russet potatoes.

-- Chill the potatoes and carrots in the refrigerator before assembling the salad to prevent the mayo from becoming runny.
+- Chill the potatoes and carrots in the refrigerator before tossing with the rest of the ingredients to keep the salad from getting warm and the mayo from becoming runny.

-- For bright pink potato salad, replace the apples with canned beets.
-Mix a few teaspoons of the liquid from the can into the salad.
+- For bright pink potato salad, replace the apples with canned beets — cjeck out my recipe for Dominican potato salad with beets.

 Leave a Reply